Malonic acid: Structure and preparation

 The structure has been determined by X-ray crystallography and extensive property data including for condensed phase thermochemistry are available from the National Institute of Standards and Technology.

 A classical preparation of malonic acid starts from chloroacetic acid:

 Preparation of malonic acid from chloroacetic acid.

 Sodium carbonate generates the sodium salt, which is then reacted with sodium cyanide to provide the sodium salt of cyanoacetic acid via a nucleophilic substitution.
 The nitrile group can be hydrolyzed with sodium hydroxide to sodium malonate, and acidification affords malonic acid.
 Industrially, however, malonic acid is produced by hydrolysis of dimethyl malonate or diethyl malonate.
 It has also been produced through fermentation of glucose.

 Reactions

 Malonic acid reacts as a typical carboxylic acid forming amide, ester, and chloride derivatives.
 Malonic anhydride can be used as an intermediate to mono-ester or amide derivatives, while malonyl chloride is most useful to obtain diesters or diamides.

 In a well-known reaction, malonic acid condenses with urea to form barbituric acid.
 Malonic acid may also be condensed with acetone to form Meldrum's acid, a versatile intermediate in further transformations.
 The esters of malonic acid are also used as a ^{−}CH_{2}COOH synthon in the malonic ester synthesis.

-Briggs–Rauscher reaction
+Oscillating reactions

-Malonic acid is a key component in the Briggs–Rauscher reaction, the classic example of an oscillating chemical reaction.
+Malonic acid is a key component in both the Briggs–Rauscher reaction and the Belousov-Zhabotinsky reaction, two classic examples of an oscillating chemical reaction.